Automatic differentiation in Julia

 Has not been updated recently

-Julia has an embarrassment of different methods of automatic differentiation (Homoiconicity and introspection makes this comparatively easy.) and it’s not always clear the comparative selling points of each.
-Here are some, largely outdate, notes that I made last time I needed to do something fancy with autodiff (specifically, differentiate through fourier interpolation.
+Julia has an embarrassment of different methods of automatic differentiation (Homoiconicity and introspection make this comparatively easy.) and it’s not always clear the comparative selling points of each.
+Here are some, largely outdated, notes that I made last time I needed to do something fancy with autodiff (specifically, differentiate through fourier interpolation).

 The details of the autodiff tools are, for many common uses, abstracted away into the libraries that depend upon them.
-See, for example, the many examples in the SciML ecosystem or, Chris Rackauckas’ excellent blog posts such as Generalizing Automatic Differentiation to Automatic Sparsity, Uncertainty, Stability, and Parallelism or this summary post.
-ML systems that use this, such as Zygote.jl provide their own implementations or offer pluggable options.
-If I wanted to introduce backend-agnostic autodiff into my own julia functions I would use JuliaDiff/ChainRulesCore.jl these days.
+See, for example, the many examples in the SciML ecosystem or, Chris Rackauckas’ excellent blog posts such as Generalising Automatic Differentiation to Automatic Sparsity, Uncertainty, Stability, and Parallelism or this summary post.
+ML systems that use this, such as Zygote.jl, provide their own implementations or offer pluggable options.
+If I wanted to introduce backend-agnostic autodiff into my own Julia functions I would use JuliaDiff/ChainRulesCore.jl these days.

 Figure 1